enasequence/pipelite/README.md

   - EXECUTION_ERROR: command execution failed with an exit code not registered as a permanent error.
   - PERMANENT_ERROR: command execution failed with an exit code registered as a permanent error.
   - TIMEOUT_ERROR: command execution timeout.
 No exit code is available.
+  - MEMORY_ERROR: command execution run out of memory.
+No exit code is available.
+  - TERMINATED_ERROR: command execution was terminated by the executor backend.
+No exit code is available.
   - LOST_ERROR: command execution result was lost.
 No exit code is available.
   - INTERNAL_ERROR: internal error.
 No exit code is available.